Representation theory: Direct sums and indecomposable representations

 The direct sum of two representations carries no more information about the group G than the two representations do individually.
 If a representation is the direct sum of two proper nontrivial subrepresentations, it is said to be decomposable.
 Otherwise, it is said to be indecomposable.

 Complete reducibility

 In favorable circumstances, every finite-dimensional representation is a direct sum of irreducible representations: such representations are said to be semisimple.
 In this case, it suffices to understand only the irreducible representations.
-Examples where this "complete reducibility" phenomenon occur include finite groups (see Maschke's theorem), compact groups, and semisimple Lie algebras.
+Examples where this "complete reducibility" phenomenon occurs (at least over fields of characteristic zero) include finite groups (see Maschke's theorem), compact groups, and semisimple Lie algebras.

-In cases where complete reducibility does not hold, one must understand how indecomposable representations can be built from irreducible representations as extensions of a quotient by a subrepresentation.
+In cases where complete reducibility does not hold, one must understand how indecomposable representations can be built from irreducible representations by using extensions of quotients by subrepresentations.

 Tensor products of representations

 Suppose $\phi_1:G\rightarrow \mathrm{GL}(V_1)$ and $\phi_2:G\rightarrow \mathrm{GL}(V_2)$ are representations of a group $G$.
 Then we can form a representation $\phi_1\otimes\phi_2$ of G acting on the tensor product vector space $V_1\otimes V_2$ as follows: